Melissathw97/frontend-test/README.md

 **Goal** To asses your skills level in Next.js by integrating with a set of APIs provided.

 **Requirements**
--  We are providing a github repository for you to use as a starting point.
+-  We are providing a github repository for you to use as a starting point (please refer to `Usage Guide.md`).
 This includes Next.js and Tailwind.
 You may fork this repository and create a Pull Request upon completion.
 -  Integrate Login and Registration Pages
 -  Integrate basic CRUD for Books with file upload for cover photo
 -  Integrate search feature for Books